prototypefund/Digital_Bargeld-docs/libeufin/ebics.rst

       Transport signature.
 Only used to verify authorized submission, but not to verify the bank-technical authorization.

+    In H004 and H005, the ES of the bank is specified as a "planned feature" that is not actually implemented yet.
+Thus banks in practice only use their encryption key pair and authentication/identity key pair.

   EDS
     Distributed Electronic Signature.
 Allows multiple subscribers to authorize an existing order.